Lee Myung-bak: Cabinet

 Lee Myung-bak faced strong criticism over his choice of political appointees, many of whom were wealthy.
 The concern was that Lee's appointees would favor policies that protect the rich, while failing to address the needs of the underprivileged.
-Another criticism was that these appointees have mostly chosen from the nation's southeast region (Gyeongsangbuk-do and Gyeongsangnam-do), which is known as a GNP stronghold.
+Another criticism was that these appointees have mostly chosen from the nation's southeast region (North Gyeongsang Province and South Gyeongsang Province), which is known as a GNP stronghold.

 While the fact that the property owned by high officials, including ministers, increased on average, most of them were legally-obtained and inherited property.
 Those ministers involved in the allegation of illegal real-estate speculation were already replaced.
 Hence, the average property owned by the three replaced ministers were only 1.7 billion won.
 To set aside the alleged regional bias, Lee's first cabinet appointment procedure faithfully abided by the principles and rules by appointing four from Seoul and Yeongnam district, three from Honam, Gangwon, and Chungcheong province, and one from North Korea.

 Moreover, Lee's administration increased the welfare budget by 9% to help the poorest maintain the living and middle class's stability, and pursued many more policies for the benefit of the public than the former government.
 His administration further claimed that the tax reforms undertaken, including the comprehensive property tax cut was not to benefit the wealthy and the haves, but to correct a wrongful tax according to the market principle.
 Lee also had to face corruption charges leveled at his administration.
 Three appointees resigned amid suspicions of corruption, and his top intelligence chief and anticorruption aide faced accusations that they received bribes from The Samsung Group.
 Both Samsung and Lee denied the charges.
 Those involved in the allegation of receiving bribes from Samsung group have been cleared of charges after special prosecutory investigation.

 On 7 July 2008, Lee named Ahn Byong-man, a presidential advisor for state future planning, as his new minister of education, science and technology.
 Jang Tae-pyoung, a former secretary general of the Korea Independent Commission Against Corruption, became minister of food, agriculture, forestry and fisheries, and Grand National Party lawmaker Jeon Jae-hee minister of health, welfare and family affairs.
 In addition, Lee gave Prime Minister Han Seung-soo another chance in the belief that no proper working conditions had been provided for the cabinet due to many pending issues since the inauguration of the new administration.